Reranking Passages with Coarse-to-Fine Neural Retriever Enhanced by List-Context Information: Related Work

 \section{Related Work}

-Previous work employs deep learning models to enhance sentence representations and compute their similarity. \cite{rocktaschel2015reasoning} propose a textual entailment model that models word relations between sentences by using word-to-word attention on an LSTM-RNN. \cite{severyn2016modeling} proposes CNN\textsubscript{R} to consider overlapping words to encode relational information between question and answer. \cite{yin2016abcnn} proposes 3 attention methods on a CNN model (ABCNN) to encode mutual interactions between sentences. \cite{miller2016key} proposes key-value memory networks (KV-MemeNN) to select answers by using key-value structured facts in the model memory. \cite{wang2017bilateral} proposes a Bilateral Multi-View Matching (BiMPM) model, which utilizes an attention mechanism to model the mutual interaction of sentences at different scales. \cite{bachrach2017attention} apply two attention operations to capture more word-level contextual information, but their work still focuses on enhancing sentence-pair representations without considering list-level contextual information.
-A work close to ours is the hierarchical GRU-RNN \cite{tan2018context}, which is used to model word-level and sentence-level matching and provide a kind of contextual information.
+Previous work employs deep learning models to enhance sentence representations and compute their similarity.
+Rocktaschel et al. \cite{rocktaschel2015reasoning} propose a textual entailment model that models word relations between sentences by using word-to-word attention on an LSTM-RNN.
+Severyn et al. proposes CNN\textsubscript{R} to consider overlapping words to encode relational information between question and answer.
+Yin et al. \cite{yin2016abcnn} propose 3 attention methods on a CNN model (ABCNN) to encode mutual interactions between sentences.
+Miller et al. \cite{miller2016key} proposes key-value memory networks (KV-MemeNN) to select answers by using key-value structured facts in the model memory.
+Wang et al. \cite{wang2017bilateral} propose a Bilateral Multi-View Matching (BiMPM) model, which utilizes an attention mechanism to model the mutual interaction of sentences at different scales.
+Bachrach et al.\cite{bachrach2017attention} apply two attention operations to capture more word-level contextual information, but their work still focuses on enhancing sentence-pair representations without considering list-level contextual information.
+A work close to ours is the hierarchical GRU-RNN Tan et al. \cite{tan2018context}, which is used to model word-level and sentence-level matching and provide a kind of contextual information.
 However, their approach does not explicitly enhance sentence representations by using contextual information from other candidates.
-Our approach incorporates list-context information to augment sentence representation. \cite{ran2019option} propose a Paragraph Comparison Network (OCN) for Multiple Choice Reading Comprehension.
+Our approach incorporates list-context information to augment sentence representation.
+Ran et al. propose a Paragraph Comparison Network (OCN) for Multiple Choice Reading Comprehension.